 - Regular Email Newsletters – Regular communication including brain injury related articles, news, and information on state-wide events and meetings (sign up for mailing list on right side of any page)

-- Pikes Peak Challenge Fundraising Event- THREE exciting options to be involved with Pikes Peak Challenge, to fit a variety of different needs!
+- Pikes Peak Challenge Fundraising Event– FOUR exciting options to be involved with Pikes Peak Challenge, to fit a variety of different needs!
 Survivors of brain injury, family members and community supporters joined us and all proceeds benefited Brain Injury Alliance of Colorado.
-Summit Hike, Barr Camp Hike and Manitou Walk
+Summit Hike, Barr Camp Hike, Manitou Walk and new this year – a Virtual Hike.

 - Public Policy – State and federal legislative advocacy to encourage policies for brain injury prevention and establishment of an organized system of care, which includes appropriate services and benefits for persons with brain injury